home-assistant-ecosystem/python-elmax/README.md

 $ pip3 install elmax --user
 ```

 For Nix or NixOS users is a package available.
-Keep in mind that the lastest
+Keep in mind that the latest
 releases might only be present in the `unstable` channel.

 ```bash